Table of Contents

 • M10: Extraneous Functionality

-Here, it is essential to understand that resolving the OWASP top 10 mobile vulnerabilities would not mean your mobile apps are immune to any attacks.
-Instead, Owasp mobile security risks and prevention methods serve as a strong security baseline for the organisation and development team to design and develop the secured application as far as possible.
-It is essential to test your application beyond these best practices checklists with other cybersecurity assessments for better security.
+Resolving the OWASP top 10 mobile vulnerabilities does not mean your mobile apps are immune to cyber attacks.
+Instead, OWASP mobile security risks and prevention methods serve as a strong security baseline for the organisation and development team to design and develop the secured application as far as possible.
+Testing your application beyond these best practices checklists with other cybersecurity assessments for better security is essential.

-OWASP mobile top 10 security testing guide is a standard for the mobile application to address tools, techniques and processes with a set of test cases to secure mobile apps.
-OWASP top 10 offers a mobile security testing guide (MSTG), mobile app security requirements and verification for better mobile security.
+The OWASP mobile top 10 security testing guide is a standard for mobile applications that addresses tools, techniques, and processes with test cases to secure mobile apps.
+OWASP Top 10 offers a mobile security testing guide (MSTG), mobile app security requirements, and verification for better mobile security.

 • Mobile platform internals